-MARTA M. MIRANDA-STRAUB is a poet and storyteller who has spent her life working towards equity, inclusion, and creating systems change.
+MARTA M. MIRANDA-STRAUB is a poet and storyteller who has spent her life working towards equity and inclusion and creating systems change.
 Her activism has focused on advancing social and economic justice for marginalized communities.
-Marta is working on her forthcoming book, Cradled by Skeletons: A Life in Poems (forthcoming 2019), in which she explores themes of complex and multiple identities within the experiences of birth, childhood, family, exile, trauma, addiction, resilience, community, and discrimination and social justice work.
-It is Marta’s hope to expand readers’ capacity for love of “the other,” especially during these abhorrent political waves of hate, violence and scapegoat of those seeking asylum in the U.S.
+In Cradled by Skeletons: A Life in Poems and Essays, she explores themes of complex and multiple identities within the experiences of birth, childhood, family, exile, trauma, addiction, resilience, community, discrimination and social justice work.
+It is Marta’s hope to expand readers’ capacity for love of the other, especially during these abhorrent political waves of hate, violence and scapegoating of those seeking asylum in the United States.

-Marta is a Latina woman who lives and works at the intersection of identities, ethnicity, race, gender, and sexualities—applying an intersectional feminist lens to all she does.
-She has over forty years of experience in organizational and clinical social work practice, during which she has held multiple roles—such as professor, social researcher, author, psychotherapist, executive leader, fund raising professional, community organizer, advocate/activist, executive coach, facilitator, trainer, and public speaker.
-She is the founder and principal of Catapult Now LLC, which provides organizational and leadership development, board development, executive coaching, coalition building, facilitation and trainings services to nonprofit and for profit organizations.
+Marta is a queer Latinx woman who lives and works at the intersection of identities, ethnicity, race, gender, and sexualities—applying an intersectional feminist lens to all she does.
+She has over forty years of experience in organizational and clinical social work practice, during which she has held multiple roles, including professor, social researcher, author, psychotherapist, executive leader, fundraising professional, community organizer, advocate/activist, executive coach, facilitator, trainer, and public speaker.
+She is the founder and principal of Catapult Now LLC, which provides organizational and leadership development, board development, executive coaching, coalition building, facilitation and training services to nonprofit and for profit organizations.

 She was inducted into the Affrilachian Poets by Frank X Walker in 2009.
-Marta has read and performed poetry and stories nationally at universities, literary venues, conferences, marches and rallies.
-Cradled by Skeletons will be released in a bilingual edition (English and Spanish).
+Marta has read and performed poetry and stories nationally at universities, literary venues, conferences, marches, and rallies.
 Read one of Marta’s poems.